zaach/jison/packages/ebnf-parser/README.md

 ## install

-    npm install ebnf-parser
+    npm install @gerhobbelt/ebnf-parser

 ## build

-To build the parser yourself, clone the git repo then run:
+Follow the install & build directions of the monorepo.

-    make prep
+You can also only build this particular subpackage by `cd`-ing into this directory and then invoking the local make:

-to install required packages and then run:
+    cd packages/ebnf-parser
     make

-to build the lib and run the unit tests.
+This will generate `parser.js`, `transform-parser.js` and the rollup/babel-postprocessed ES6 and ES5

-This will generate `parser.js`, which is required by `ebnf-parser.js`.
+compatible libraries in the local `dist/` directory.

 ## usage

 The parser translates a string grammar or JSON grammar into a JSON grammar that jison can use (ENBF is transformed into BNF).

-    var ebnfParser = require('ebnf-parser');
+    var ebnfParser = require('@gerhobbelt/ebnf-parser');

     // parse a bnf or ebnf string grammar ebnfParser.parse("%start ... %");